top of page

 "Every call becomes 'the call'"

-How do we feel when you see certain phone numbers on our caller display?
+1. How do we feel when we see certain phone numbers on our caller display?

-Just by pausing and thinking about this, I realised I was making myself anxious 100% of the time, when in fact these days, 95% of the calls were just admin calls!
+Just by pausing and thinking about this, we can spot if we're making ourselves anxious 100% of the time, when in fact these days, 95% of the calls were just admin calls!

 "Every time I see my daughter's school, social worker, respite home, doctor's number come up on my mobile, I enter a state of apprehension.
 I assume the worst.
 But when I stop and think, I have to admit that something like 95% of the calls are admin!
 I put myself into a state of panic for nothing!"